terrytaylorbonn/terrytaylorbonn.github.io/0b-concepts.markdown

 #### *Goal of this page (WIP): Summarize the concepts learned from doing the hands-on QS demos.*

 There already is a "Concepts" section on pages 2 NNs, 2b Models, 3 Agents, and 3b Projects.
-But the focus of this page is the core conceptual gist 2-3b.
+But the focus of this page is the core conceptual gist of 2-3b.
 Using the simplest example from the QS for each.
 This section may not be like that right now (26.0623), but its moving in that direction.

 *ALSO SEE [2.2b CNN<>TF comparison (WIP)](/2.2b-cnn-tf-comparison/)*.